-- therefore rank as Council decisions and it is essential that they are not interpreted or acted upon as such; - (iv) where employees provide information and advice to a party group meeting in relation to a matter of Council business, this cannot act as a substitute for providing all necessary information and advice to the relevant committee or sub-committee when the matter in question is considered; - (v) political groups need to recognise that information and advice given by employees should be used to enhance discussion and debate at Council and committee meetings.
-If such information is used for political advantage, for example media briefings beforehand, then the process could become devalued and place employees in a difficult position in giving information and advice; and - (vi) the chair of a political group meeting attended by employees has a responsibility for ensuring that those attending are clear on the status of the meeting and the basis on which employees are attending. - 13.
-Special care needs to be exercised whenever employees are involved in providing information and advice to a meeting of a political group which includes persons who are
+- (v) political groups need to recognise that information and advice given by employees should be used to enhance discussion and debate at Council and committee meetings.
+If such information is used for political advantage, for example media briefings beforehand, then the process could become devalued and place employees in a difficult position in giving information and advice; and - (vi) the chair of a political group meeting attended by employees has a responsibility for ensuring that those attending are clear on the status of the meeting and the basis on which employees are attending. - whenever employees are involved in providing information and advice to a meeting of a political group which includes persons who are not members of the Council.
+Such persons will not be bound by the Codes of Conduct for councillors and employees (in particular, the provisions concerning the declaration of interests and confidentiality) and for this and other reasons employees may not be able to provide the same level of information and advice as they would to a members only meeting. - 14.
+Any discussion with a political group or councillor must be treated with strict confidentiality by the employees concerned and should not be accessible to any other political group.
+It is acknowledged, however, that factual information upon which any advice is based will, if requested, be available to all political groups.

-- not members of the Council.
-Such persons will not be bound by the Codes of conduct for councillors and employees (in particular, the provisions concerning the declaration of interests and confidentiality) and for this and other reasons employees may not be able to provide the same level of information and advice as they would to a members only meeting. - or councillor must be treated with strict confidentiality by the employees concerned and should not be accessible to any other political group.
-It is acknowledged, however, that factual information upon which any advice is based will, if requested, be available to all political groups. - 15.
-Should any difficulty or uncertainty arise in the area of employee advice to party groups, this shall be raised with the Chief Executive who should discuss the matter with the group leader.
+15. Should any difficulty or uncertainty arise in the area of employee advice to party groups, this shall be raised with the Chief Executive who should discuss the matter with the group leader.